rust-lang/reference/src/attributes/diagnostics.md

 }
 ```

-This example shows how one can use `forbid` to disallow uses of `allow` for
+This example shows how one can use `forbid` to disallow uses of `allow` or
-that lint check:
+`expect` for that lint check:

 ```rust,compile_fail
 #[forbid(missing_docs)]